edheltzel/dotfiles/README.md

 An experimental, ongoing configuration for my personal needs using macOS, Fish shell, Git, and front-end web development.

-My playground revolves around the use of, Go, JavaScript + NodeJS, CSS Wizadary with Scss and the soft spot in my ❤️ for [Jekyll](https://jekyllrb.com).
+My playground revolves around the use of, Go, JavaScript + NodeJS, CSS Wizardry with Scss and the soft spot in my ❤️ for [Jekyll](https://jekyllrb.com).

 # TODO